timzy-ui/Responsive.html/README.md

 # Responsive.html
-Responsive HTML refers to HTML code designed to adapt seamlessly to different screen sizes, orientations, and devices.
+Responsive HTML refers to HTML code designed to adapt seamlessly to different screen sizes, orientations, and devices...